vegaprotocol/specs/specs/0004-settlement-at-instrument-expiry.md

   - [ ] If there are insufficient funds to pay all traders who are owed money, the settlement engine adjusts the amounts according to the position resolution methodology, which for Nicenet is a pro-rated reduction in amounts by the size of the amount.
 - [ ] When an instrument expires, the sum of all the settlement cashflows nets to zero across all positions (assumes negative volumes for short positions).

+- [ ] check it can't happen before maturity
+- [ ] check it can't happen on invalid / other data from the oracle (i.e. a price with the wrong timestamp)
+- [ ] check it happens with the first and only the first price that is valid per the oracle definition
+- [ ] check mark price is updated
+- [ ] check mark to market settlement happens correctly

 ## Implementation note / boundaries